Wet Leg: Early lives and formation

+2021–2024: Debut album

-Their debut single, "Chaise Longue", was released on 15 June 2021, and gained media notice for earning millions of streams and video views.
+The band's debut single, "Chaise Longue", was released on 15 June 2021, and gained media notice for earning millions of streams and video views.
 Their second single, "Wet Dream", was released on 28 September 2021.
 Variety noted, "It's rare that a new group releases two songs and they're both great".
 They appeared on Later... with Jools Holland on BBC2, on 30 October 2021.
 On 29 November 2021, they announced their debut self-titled album, released on 8 April 2022 via Domino.
 The same day, Wet Leg released the double-single "Too Late Now" / "Oh No".

 In 2022, they toured the UK playing songs from their first album.
-It was announced that they would tour Australia and New Zealand as the support band for a tour by Harry Styles in 2023.
+It was then announced that they would tour Australia and New Zealand as the support band for Harry Styles's Oceanic leg of Love On Tour in 2023.
 Wet Leg appeared on Later... with Jools Holland in November 2021 and returned for the first part of his next series in May 2022.

 In an interview with Andrew Ford of ABC in Australia in July 2022, Wet Leg clarified that a comment about a completed second album in a previous interview was "a big joke".
 "We haven't got a second album; we haven't had any time to write".

-Wet Leg received three nominations at the 65th Annual Grammy Awards, including Best New Artist, Best Alternative Music Performance ("Chaise Longue") and Best Alternative Music Album.
-On 5 February 2023, at the Crypto.com Arena in Los Angeles, Wet Leg won two Grammys, for Best Alternative Music Performance and Best Alternative Music Album.
-Wet Leg won Best New Artist and Group of the Year at the Brit Awards 2023 where they performed "Chaise Longue" with the prog Morris dance troup, Boss Morris, and their Morris beasts.
+Wet Leg received their first three nominations at the 65th Annual Grammy Awards, including Best New Artist, Best Alternative Music Performance for "Chaise Longue" and Best Alternative Music Album, winning the latter two awards They also won Best New Artist and Group of the Year at the Brit Awards 2023 where they performed "Chaise Longue" with the prog Morris dance troupe Boss Morris and their Morris beasts.

+Wet Leg performed at Coachella in April 2023, where they were joined on-stage by Dave Grohl during their performance of "Ur Mum".

+On 6 July 2023, Wet Leg remixed Depeche Mode's track "Wagging Tongue", the second single from their Memento Mori album.
+The track earned them the Grammy Award for Best Remixed Recording, Non-Classical at the 66th Annual Grammy Awards.

+2025–present: Moisturizer

+In March 2025, Wet Leg posted a new photo on their Instagram account with the caption "We’re so back", indicating that the band was set to return with new music.
+Later that month, the band played a secret show under the name Uma Thurman at the Green Door Store in Brighton, during which they performed seven unreleased songs.
+The band's new single, "Catch These Fists", was released on 1 April 2025, coinciding with the announcement of their second album Moisturizer, out on 11 July.
+The band were referred to in the album's press materials as "the Isle of Wight five-piece" - indicating that long-serving touring musicians Henry Holmes, Josh Mobaraki and Ellis Durand had been formally inducted into the band as official members after four years together.
+Alongside the release of "Catch These Fists" they announced a UK tour and a North America tour on their Instagram.